runemadsen/programming-design-systems-projects/README.md

 bash server.sh
 ```

-Now, go to http://localhost:1234/empty-project in your browser to see the empty project.
+Now, go to [localhost:1234](http://localhost:1234) and navigate to any example folder.

 ## Adding your own projects